 The Fund should be accessible to those who are unable to manage their own affairs.
 Management of awards by suitable third parties will be permitted, as in the existing Fund.
 Policies should emphasise supported decision making, rather than substitute decision making, where possible.
 LAs should not normally manage awards.
-See Policy 17 - Financial Management Support and Payroll Services.
+See Policy 26 - Managing an ILF Scotland Award and Policy 17 - Financial Management Support and Payroll Services.